gnilrets/Birst_Command/README.md

 ## Helper methods

 I find some of the Birst API responses to be rather cumbersome.
-For example, why do I need hash with a single `user_space` key?
+For example, why do I need hash with a single `user_space` key when I run the `list_spaces` command?
 I'd rather have an array of hashes here.
 To that end I find it convenient to define helper methods that extend the Session class to simplify some of this.
 To override the return value of the native